Collapsible Content

 JavaScript

-For cases requiring more complex behavior or specific design patterns that go beyond what native HTML elements provide, a custom JavaScript implementation is available:
+For cases requiring more complex behavior or specific design patterns that go beyond what native HTML elements provide, a custom JavaScript implementation is available.
+Here it is, live:

 </div>